Khanewal: Early Development in Khanewal

 In 1843, the British government in India decided to build railway tracks all over the country.
 An experimental train track was built from Bombay to Calcutta in 1843 which ended up being a huge success.
 In 1858 they approved a rail track connecting Multan-Lahore-Amritsar.
 Workers from all the villages rushed to get hired.
 After seven years of continuous work, the rail track finally opened on April 24, 1865.
 There were train stop stations all along the track connecting several cities and villages.

 Khanewal was called Khanewalah at that time.
 The train track from Lahore to Multan was slightly arched upwards from Khanewal to Multan.
 Since most of the track was in a straight line and those were the early days of the train system, the railway department decided to build up a flag station at Khanewal, Punjab.
 Flag stations are smaller stations along a railway line where the train only stops if someone waves a flag.

 Railway tracks were fascinating for locals all over India.
 People used to gather around the train tracks to see the train moving.
 With a flag station in Khanewal, people from all the surrounding villages started visiting khanewal just to see the train stop there for some time.
 That is when someone realized the opportunity and built the first inn (Dhaba) in Khanewal called the Railway Inn.
 It was built in 1860 and gradually became a prominent gathering point for people from the surrounding villages.

 The railway's department initially allowed the locals to work on flag stations but this led to operational challenges.
 Therefore, they decided to hire trained staff from the United Kingdom and post them all over India to operate the railway network.
 Small quarters for British staff were built in Khanewalah in 1861.
-These British employees built the first graveyard in khanewal in 1865 which is still at its place and it is called Gora Qabarstan of Kohna Khanewal.
+These British employees built the first graveyard in khanewal in 1865 which is still in its place and it is called Gora Qabarstan of Kohna Khanewal.